-The municipality has indicated that there is a pressing need for houses, especially low cost houses, as well as serviced plots within all of the communities within the Kai !Garib area.
-However, it is quite satisfying to see that a great deal of progress was made in the delivering brick houses to communities since 1994.
-Unfortunately, the communities need for houses exceed the speed at which houses are built on individual erven (Kai !Garib Municipality IDP 2019 - 2020).
+The municipality has indicated that there is a pressing need for houses, especially low-cost houses, as well as serviced plots within all of the communities within the Kai !Garib area.
+Although progress has been reported with regards to delivering brick houses to communities since 1994, unfortunately, the communities need for houses exceeds the speed at which houses are built on individual erven (Kai !Garib Municipality IDP 2019 - 2020).
 According to the Census 2011 (Stats SA) 88.4 % of the population live in formal dwellings and 43.1 % households live in houses which they own and have fully paid off.
-However, according to service delivery data from the Municipality, the number of informal settlements is growing overnight and the demand for service provision in these areas pose great challenges.
+However, according to service delivery data from the Municipality, the number of informal settlements is rapidly growing and the demand for service provision in these areas pose great challenges.
 When looking at the formal dwelling unit backlog (number of households not living in a formal dwelling) over time, it can be seen that in 2007 the number of households not living in a formal dwelling were 1 840 within Kai !Garib Local Municipality.
 From 2007 this number increased annually at 4.51% to 2 860 in 2017 (Kai !Garib Municipality IDP 2019 - 2020).